go-go-golems/remarquee/ttmp/2025/12/14/RMQ-0002--implement-remarquee-cloud-cli/reference/01-diary.md

 ### What should be done next
 - Add a small “manual validation script” section in the ticket docs for safe testing (create temp folder, upload a small PDF, mv it, then rm it).

+## Step 7: Add user-facing remarquee cloud documentation pages (embedded help)

+This step added a small documentation suite under `remarquee/pkg/doc` that targets end users rather than contributors.
+The goal is to make the cloud CLI approachable and self-service: a new user should be able to authenticate, understand how paths and tokens work, and then immediately apply the tool to real workflows without reading the codebase.

+We created three pages: a “getting started” guide, a verb-by-verb reference, and a usage examples page with copy/pasteable workflows (including a recommended safe sandbox flow for validating destructive operations).
+These pages are embedded into the `remarquee` binary and accessible via `remarquee help <slug>`, which keeps them available even when you don’t have the repo checked out.

+**Commit (docs):** d5f95e440953f1ec43efc8117512387c98fd986e — "📝 remarquee: add cloud docs (getting started, reference, examples)"

+### What I did
+- Added new docs under `pkg/doc/cloud/`:
+  - `pkg/doc/cloud/01-getting-started-remarquee-cloud.md` (`remarquee-cloud-getting-started`)
+  - `pkg/doc/cloud/02-remarquee-cloud-reference.md` (`remarquee-cloud-reference`)
+  - `pkg/doc/cloud/03-remarquee-cloud-usage-examples.md` (`remarquee-cloud-usage-examples`)
+- Updated docs embedding patterns:
+  - `pkg/doc/doc.go` now embeds both `tutorials/*.md` and `cloud/*.md`

+### How to read them
+- `remarquee help remarquee-cloud-getting-started`
+- `remarquee help remarquee-cloud-reference`
+- `remarquee help remarquee-cloud-usage-examples`